 Besan Barfi/burfi or Gram flour fudge is one of the traditional sweets of India.
 Besan dishes are quite popular in Rajasthan and these Barfis are served in festivals and marriage celebrations.
 These are quite similar to besan halwa or besan ladoo in taste.

-This method which I have used is very simple and fool proof.
+This method which I have used is very simple and foolproof.
 There is very little chance of going wrong with this recipe.
 You just have to be careful while cooking Besan.
 Do most of the cooking on medium to low flame and you cannot leave it unattended at all.
 You have to keep stirring it continuously.
-This Barfi does take some effort but believes me it is worth it.
+This Barfi does take some effort but believe me it is worth it.

 How to make Besan Barfi

 makes around 30 pieces depending on the size you cut